Land Use Planning to Protect Water Quality

 The Michigan State University Extension’s Citizen Planner Program offers land use education and training to locally appointed and elected planning officials throughout Michigan.
 The Citizen Planner Program is a non-credit course series leading to a certificate of completion awarded by Michigan State University Extension.
 Advanced training to earn and maintain the Master Citizen Planner credential is also available.
 The Citizen Planner Program is offered in a classroom setting as well as a convenient web-based offering called Citizen Planner Online.

 The Michigan Association of Planning is a 501(c)(3) organization, dedicated to promoting sound community planning that benefits the residents of Michigan.
 The Michigan Association of Planning created a resource for Master Planning for Resiliency and Sustainability and offers many training opportunities for local officials.
-This information portal is designed to help communities plan for, protect, and preserve their waterfronts.

 The Low Impact Development Center is a non-profit national research organization that focuses on sustainable stormwater management solutions for urban and developing areas.
 The Low Impact Development Center works with numerous research organizations, private entities, and other non profit organizations to conduct research, provide concept designs, implement pilot projects, prepare manuals of practice, and conduct training.